crewsdel/CAP5771-Milestone-1/README.md

     - `data_modeling.ipynb`: regression model preprocessing, creation, and results comparisons
     - `data_visualization_static.ipynb`: dashboard visualizations that highlight key findings regarding the relationship between AQI and respiratory-related hospital admissions
 - `Model Deployment/`:
-    - `cdc`: .csv files for the application
+    - `csv`: .csv files for the application
     - `models`: our saved models
     - `static`: images and styling for the tool
     - `templates`: HTML files for the structure of the web pages